fmalmeida/bacannot/docs/manual.rst

 .. note::

-  This parameter must only be used when annotation a single genome.
+  This parameter must only be used when annotating a single genome.
 If running the pipeline with more than 1 input genomes users must set it in the samplesheet YAML file as described in :ref:`samplesheet`.

 .. list-table::